-Our dedicated SEN Governor is Dr Colette Soan (Educational Psychologist).
-She meets with our Head Teacher regularly, attends governors meetings and staff meetings and then reports to the Governing Body.
+Our dedicated SEN Governors are Nicola Cooke (Chair of Governors) and Natalie Barnett (Complex Communication and Autism Team).
+They meet with our Head Teacher regularly, attend governors meetings and staff meetings and then reports to the Governing Body.

 We fully involve our Governors when the SEND policy is reviewed and revised.